ssjkhan/rp-dashboard-tha/README.md

 ## Key TakeAways

-- Data driven design greatly aids development timelines and process, making logic easier to reason about
+- Data driven design greatly aids development timelines and processes, making application logic easier to reason about
 - Layouts and understanding client requirements are essential at the planning phase of the project.
 Changes later in the development pipeline are more costly in dev time.